Welcome to the Interdisciplinary Marine & Estuarine Sciences Master of Science Program!

 - A professional internship with a policy, management or public education organization so that students experience firsthand how organizations outside of academia use scientific information;

-- An independent research project on a topic germane to the research fields that form the intellectual core of RIPTIDES participating faculty;
+- An independent, interdisciplinary research project germane to the research fields that form the intellectual core of IMES participating faculty;

 - A teaching experience through a teaching assistantship (or another approved teaching experience); and